Newspaper Page Text

 using a 21 ounce cue.
 This is the

 game which he enjoyed.
-He wotid
+He would

-pass up any ordinary esgagement
+pass up any ordinary engagement

-to indulge in his favorite pastime
+to indulge in his favorite pastime.

 He would miss a meal - several of